Coulomb scattering in the massless Nelson model II. Regularity of ground states: Introduction

-Let $H$ be the Hamiltonian of the massless Nelson model and $H_P$ be the usual fiber Hamiltonians at fixed total momentum $P$ (see definition (\ref{Hamiltonian}) below).
-The analysis of the spectrum of $H_{P}$ was initiated in \cite{Fr73,Fr74.1} and advanced in \cite{Pi03} with the help of the iterative analytic perturbation theory.
-(Interesting results on the spectrum of the Nelson model with a slightly different form factor were also obtained in \cite{AH12} by different methods).
+Let $H$ be the Hamiltonian of the massless Nelson model and $H_P$ be the usual fiber Hamiltonians at fixed total momentum $P$ {\bcc defined in (\ref{Hamiltonian}) below}.
+The analysis of the spectrum of $H_{P}$ was initiated in \cite{Fr73,Fr74.1} and advanced in \cite{Pi03}, {\bcb where the iterative analytic perturbation theory was developed}.
+Interesting results on the spectrum of the Nelson model with a slightly different form factor were also obtained in \cite{AH12} by means of different methods.
 The results of the present paper go much beyond the existing applications of the iterative analytic perturbation theory.
-In order to elucidate these improvements let us now discuss our findings in non-technical terms: Let $H_{P,\si}$ be the fiber Hamiltonians with an infrared cut-off $\si>0$ which have normalized ground state vectors $\cpsi_{P,\si}$ corresponding to isolated simple eigenvalues $E_{P,\si}$.
-(The phases of $\cpsi_{P,\si}$ are fixed by (\ref{def check psi}) below).
-Let $\{f^{\mm}_{P,\si}\}_{\mm\in \nat_0}$ be the $\mm$-photon components of $\cpsi_{P,\si}$.
-The main result of this paper, stated precisely in Theorem~\ref{main-theorem-spectral} below, is the following estimate \beqa |\pa^{\be}_{P}f^{\mm}_{P,\si}(k_1,\ldots, k_\mm)|\leq \fr{1}{\sqrt{\mm!}}\bigg( \fr{1}{\si^{\de_{\g_0}}}\bigg)^{|\be|} \prod_{j=1}^\mm\fr{ c \vv^{\si}(k_j)}{|k_j|}, \eeqa where $\be$ is a multiindex s.t. $0\leq |\be|\leq 2$, $\vv^{\si}$ is the form-factor given by formula~(\ref{IR-cut-off-propagator}) below, and $\g_0$ is the maximal admissible value of the coupling constant.
-The function $\g_0 \mapsto \de_{\g_0}$ satisfies $\lim_{\g_0\to 0}\de_{\g_0}=0$ thus the infrared singularity of this estimate as $\si\to 0$ is very mild in the weak coupling regime.
-As explained in detail in \cite{DP12.1}, this bound is a crucial technical input into the construction of two-electron scattering states.
-In particular, the momentum derivatives are needed in \cite{DP12.1} to use the non-stationary phase method.
+In order to elucidate these improvements let us now discuss our findings in non-technical terms: Let $H_{P,\si}$ be the fiber Hamiltonians with an infrared cut-off $\si>0$ which have normalized ground state vectors $\cpsi_{P,\si}$ {\bcb (with phases fixed in Definition~\ref{abuse-definition})} corresponding to isolated simple eigenvalues $E_{P,\si}$. {\bcb We recall that in the case of the physical electrodynamic interaction (morally corresponding to the form factor (\ref{form-factor-formula}) with $\bar{\alpha}=0$) the vector $\cpsi_{P,\si}$ tends weakly to zero as $\sigma\to 0$.} In all cases $\bar{\alpha}\geq 0$, the behaviour of the derivatives $\pa^{\be}_P\cpsi_{P,\si}$ in the limit $\si\to 0$ carries information about the localization of the electron in space and therefore is of central importance for the problem of scattering of several particles.
+In more technical terms, these derivatives enter the proof of existence of scattering states via the non-stationary phase method \cite{DP12.1}.